 – The Apostle Paul in Philippians 1:6 (ESV)

 “I have said these things to you, that in me you may have peace.
 In the world you will have tribulation.
 But take heart; I have overcome the world. “

 Since Adam and Eve were cast from the garden, every generation has been on a desperate search for hope.
 Hope that there is a cure, that there is a way out, that something ‘I’ can do will make all things right again.
 For those of us who have placed our faith in Jesus we know that He alone is our hope.
 It’s only through his saving grace that our desperate search for hope finds an answer.

 But, here’s the thing, it’s not yet fully complete.
 The day of Jesus Christ that the Apostle Paul references in Philippians 1:6 (see above) is yet to come.
 Our hope begins when we accept the gift of God’s grace and say ‘yes’ to Jesus – and it’s fully and wholly completed on Christ’s return.
 So what do we do in the meantime?
 What do we do when health fails, depression overwhelms, and the circumstances of life overwhelm us?

-To hear one amazing perspective about hope despite the circumstances of life, check out the story below.
-If you are in a season that has tried to steal your hope check out the book 365 Days of Hope or check out some other great books on hope here.
+Watch the video below to hear how the reality of Jesus brought hope despite the circumstances of life.
+If you find yourself in a season that has tried to steal your hope check out the book 365 Days of Hope or check out other great books on hope here.